19hours/sg-statutes/Acts/Trade Marks Act.md

 ### Trusts and equities

-40\.—(1) No notice of any trust (express, implied or constructive) shall be entered in the register, and the Registrar shall not be affected by any such notice.
+40\.—(1) No notice of any implied or constructive trust shall be entered in the register, and the Registrar shall not be affected by any such notice.

+[Act 4 of 2014 wef 30/04/2014]

+(1A) A notice of an express trust or of the beneficiary of an express trust, or both, may be entered in the register; but —

+(a) the Registrar shall not be affected by any such notice in the register; and

+(b) for the avoidance of doubt, a failure to enter such notice in the register does not affect any rights or duties under the trust.

+[Act 4 of 2014 wef 30/04/2014]

 (2) Subject to the provisions of this Act, equities in respect of a registered trade mark may be enforced in like manner as in respect of other personal or movable property.